Skip to Content

 What causes chondrosarcoma?

-Doctors aren’t sure what causes chondrosarcoma.
+Doctors and researchers aren’t sure what causes chondrosarcomas.
 The tumors may be linked to certain genetic changes in your chromosomes.
+It may also be linked to radiation exposure, injury, or genetic disorders.
 There are no environmental or lifestyle factors that cause chondrosarcoma.

 Doctors aren’t sure why, but having certain health issues may make you more likely to develop chondrosarcoma.